alexanderop/talk-structure-vue-prag-25/slides.md

 <VClicks>

-❌ Components folder grows too big
+❌ Parts folder gets too big

 ❌ You jump across many folders for one feature

-❌ New devs struggle to find code
+❌ New people can't find code fast

-❌ Refactoring takes more effort
+❌ Updating code takes more work

 ❌ Hard to run only the tests for one feature